 He holds a bachelor’s degree from Hillside College and an MBA from the Kellogg School of Management, Northwestern University.

-As Chief Marketing Officer, Tariq is responsible for leading Petco's enterprise marketing strategy.
+Prior to joining McDonald’s, Tariq served as Chief Marketing Officer at Petco, where he was responsible for leading Petco's enterprise marketing strategy.
 His mission is to provide pet parents with a seamless pet care experience, so they can focus on the joy their pets bring to their lives.

 With more than 20 years of experience in global brand strategy, communications, innovation and insights across diverse categories, customer segments and markets, his expertise lies in harnessing and leveraging data to build long-lasting relationships with customers.